erik-usekase/fundedhere-etl/README.md

 Make sure Docker is running and the container is up (`make up`) before launching the client.

 ### Host data directory
-- By default the project stores state and incoming CSVs in `./data` (see `DATA_DIR` in `.env`).
+- By default the project stores incoming CSVs in `./data/inc_data` (see `DATA_DIR` in `.env`).
 The folder is created automatically the first time you run `make up` or `make container-...` and is bind-mounted into the containers.
+- Database data stays in the container (ephemeral - cleared when container is removed).
-- To use a different location, set `DATA_DIR=/path/to/storage` in your environment or `.env` before invoking the commands.
-All helper scripts respect the setting and will create the necessary `pgdata` and `inc_data` subdirectories if they do not already exist.
+- To use a different location for CSV files, set `DATA_DIR=/path/to/storage` in your environment or `.env` before invoking the commands.
+All helper scripts respect the setting and will create the necessary `inc_data` subdirectory if it does not already exist.

 ## Quick Start (Linux & macOS terminals)
 ### Prerequisites